Register Now - limited spaces available.

-The Study Buddies Academic Writing Bootcamps are all day sessions where you can write, read and work on your assessment in a focused and supportive working environment.
-At each Study Buddies session an academic will be on hand all day to provide guidance and support with assessments.
+The Study Café is an in-person all-day session where you can write, read and work on your assessment in a focused and supportive working environment.
+At each Study Café an academic from the Faculty of Arts will be on hand all day to provide guidance and support with assessments.
+You can attend for part of the day or all day - it's up to you.

-What students have said about previous Study Buddies sessions:
+What students have said about previous Study Café sessions:

 - 'Loved the ability to get feedback on work.
 Love the location and the ability to discuss with fellow students of similar disciplines about their work.
 The food and hot drinks and fruit'.